 If a friend said any of the above vulnerable statements, we would be over with an open heart in a flash.
 But it is so tender and hard to be seen for what we feel is "imperfect”.

 I also want to be clear that I don't think that inviting in friends and supportive community is the responsibility of a new mama, it is the task of her community offer care, acknowledgement and resources.

 I do, however, encourage new moms to practice the art of No Disclaimer & Full Disclosure.
 The ripple of heart connection and truly being seen serves the well-being of the parents, the families and the community as a whole.

 If you want to learn more ways of nurturing community in the postpartum year, sign up to receive our monthly muse letter.
 Do you feel called to create a group for moms and babies in your neighborhood?
-Check out our Group Leader Training.
+Check out our Group Facilitator Training.